-History of the German Flag
+History of the Flag of Germany

-Symbolism of the German Flag
+Symbolism of the Germany Flag

+The colors of the flag of Germany somewhat resemble the colors used in the Roman Empire, which were just black and gold.
 Germans associate the colors of the modern flag with freedom and unity since they were adopted by the first attempt in the united German republic.
 In the Weimar Republic, following the First World War, the colors black, red, and gold represented the colors of the centrist, republican and democratic political parties. which had formed a coalition to avoid ascension to power by war-mongering or pacifist extremists.

 Types of German Flags